-Redrow Homes are an example of a company who are at the forefront of the industry when it comes to embracing new technologies, to support efficient and cost-effective design and construction, while not losing their traditional roots.
+Redrow Homes is a great example of how the government can use tech to meet housing demand.
+They are at the forefront of the industry when it comes to embracing new technologies to support efficient and cost-effective design—all while not losing its traditional roots.

-The uptake of offsite manufactured components used by Redrow Homes in their building projects is steadily increasing as the company seeks to improve productivity and reduce reliance on site-based workers after experiencing a 4% increase in build costs in 2018.
-However, the leading British homebuilder and construction company pride themselves on products that are hand built, using MMC when they see necessary.
-MMC is utilized for larger projects where offsite manufactured components can aide their skilled craftsmen onsite.
+The uptake of offsite manufactured components used by Redrow Homes in their building projects is steadily increasing.
+The company seeks to improve productivity and reduce reliance on site-based workers after experiencing a 4% increase in build costs in 2018.
+However, the leading British homebuilder and construction company prides itself on hand-built products, using MMC when they see necessary.
+MMC is utilized for larger projects where offsite manufactured components can aid their skilled craftsmen on site.

-Redrow Homes also embraces new technologies to ensure quality control and increase collaboration onsite through utilizing a cloud-based platform to identify faults and ensure they are correctly and quickly resolved.
-The system allows better engagement across the supply chain leading to improved quality and reductions in cost through shared best practice.
+Redrow Homes also embraced new technologies to ensure quality control and increase collaboration onsite by utilizing a cloud-based platform to identify faults and resolve them quickly and accurately.

 Asite Insights in your inbox.